ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 ##### Acceptance Tests
 1. Employer View
     - A user can see “Edit Profile” option as an employer

-    - Employers see "Post Job" and "View Applicants" but no "Apply" button.
+    - Employers can create but not apply for jobs
 Instructions: Open the website and click the button labeled "Need to Create Account?" enter the username "test2" to the "Username" field, the email address "test2@gmail.com" to the "Email Address" field, and the password "test1234" into both the "Password" and "Confirm Password" fields.
 Press the Dot next to the word "Employer" and ensure it is blue.
 Press the "Sign Up" button.
 You should be informed of a successful account creation and sent back to the previous screen, Enter the given email to the "Email" field and the password to the "Password" field.
 Press the "Log In" button and expect to be taken to the home screen.
 Near the top right of the screen you will see a briefcase and the word "Jobs", click on that.
 You will be taken to a new screen with the words "My Job Postings" at the top.
-You should also see a green button labelled "Create" and a search bar.
+You should also see a green button with a + symbol and a search bar with the words "Search jobs...".
 There should be no postings on this page.
 This concludes the test.

 2. Employer Profile Update
     - An Employer updates their company’s location to "New York."